PSWil/PyBear_Analysis/README.md

 ## Results

+When it comes to the three operating environments that PyBer operates in there is a clear corelation betten the size of the marker ie. drivers, riders and volume of fares.
+Urban environments have the largest portion or volume of drivers, riders and total fares being 1,625.
+Suburban areas come in second with slightly less than half the total number of rides than urban environments being 625 while also having much less drivers.
+Rural areas as expected have the lowest volume of drivers and total rides being 125.

 ![Summary of Operational Environment](https://github.com/PSWil/PyBear_Analysis/blob/main/analysis/PyBer_analysis_by_region.png)

+Urban market is oversaturated with drivers while also delivering lowest wage per trip.

+Although Rural cities see the least amount of drivers,rides & fares the have the highest average of fare per ride and fare per driver.
+Although the Urban cities command the most drivers, rides and fares they have the lowest average of fare per ride and fare per driver.

 ![Graph of Operational Environment](https://github.com/PSWil/PyBear_Analysis/blob/main/analysis/PyBer_fare_summary.png)

 Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.